 - Get the basics right.
 You’d be amazed by how many sites don’t even do core SEO properly.
 Look at the results on page two next time you search for something, you’ll see what we mean.
 Wix gives you everything you need to talk to search engines.
 Don’t cut corners.
 Sometimes all it takes to top the rankings is consistency.

 - Focus on mobile.
 Wix is excellent for making mobile friendly sites, and Google rewards mobile-friendly sites.
+This is hardly suprising, seeing as mobile traffic accounted for just over half of web traffic worldwide in 2020.
 Lesson?
 Take the extra time to make your site as good as it can be on mobile.
 Search engines will love it and, just as importantly, so will your users.